-element Current Policy Proposed Policy LTIP Maximum opportunity 125% of salary, 250% in exceptional circumstances.
+in exceptional circumstances.
 Vesting by reference to performance over three years, with awards then subject to a two-year holding period.
 Typical flexibility to set performance measures based on financial measures.
 Threshold vesting: 25% of maximum.
 Malus and clawback provisions apply.
-Maximum opportunity increased to 150% of salary, and remains at 250% in exceptional circumstances.
-For 2021, awards will be granted at the same level as 2020, 125% of salary.
+Malus and clawback provisions apply.
+Increasing flexibility to be based on financial measures.
+Threshold vesting: 25% of maximum.
+Malus and clawback provisions apply.
+Increasing flexibility to set performance measures in which they can be operational damage and material of the committee.
+Discretion has been introduced to amend fido not reflect overall performance, are inap unexpected or unforeseen circumstances, or discretion of the Committee.
+Shares acquired from LTIP or deferred bonus awards granted after 1 January 2019, are subject to the following post-employment shareholding guidelines: Following employment, for the first 12 months following cessation, an Executive Director must retain element Current Policy Proposed Policy employment shareholdinggranted after 1 January 2019, are subject to the following post-employment shareholding guidelines: • Following employment, for the first 12 months following cessation, an Executive Director must retainrequirements have been updated such that LTIP or deferred bonus awards granted after subject to the following post-employment shareholding subject to the following employment, an Executive Director must retain LTIP in exceptional circumstances.
+Vesting by reference to performance over three years, with awards then subject to a two-year holding period.
+Typical flexibility to set performance measures based on financial measures.
+Threshold vesting: 25% of maximum.
 Any increase in quantum in future years will be commensurate with an increase in the stretch in targets.
 Three-year performance period and two-year holding period will continue to apply.
 Increasing flexibility to set performance measures other than financial i.e. strategic / individual measures, at least 50% of the opportunity to be based on financial measures.
 Threshold vesting will be up to 25% of maximum.
 Malus and clawback provisions will continue to apply, with the circumstances in which they can be operated expanded to include serious reputational damage and material corporate failure.
-Discretion has been introduced to amend formulaic outputs which do not reflect overall performance, are inappropriate in the context of unexpected or unforeseen circumstances, or any other reasons at the discretion of the Committee.
-Post- employment shareholding Shares acquired from LTIP or deferred bonus awards granted after 1 January 2019, are subject to the following post-employment shareholding guidelines: Following employment, for the first 12 months following cessation, an Executive Director must retain shares with a value (at cessation) equal to 200% of base salary, and for the following 12 months he or she must retain shares with a value equal to 100% of base salary.
-The requirement does not apply to shares Executive Directors have purchased.
-Under the new policy the post-employment shareholding requirements have been updated such that shares acquired from LTIP or deferred bonus awards granted after 1 January 2021 are subject to the following post-employment shareholding guidelines: Following employment, an Executive Director must retain for two years after cessation of employment, such of the relevant shares as have a value at cessation equal to the during employment guideline (i.e. 200% of salary); or in either case and if fewer, all of the relevant shares.
+Discretion has been introduced to amend formulaic outputs which do not reflect overall performance, are inappropriate in the context of unexpected or unforeseen circumstances, or any other reasons at the to 200% of base salary, and for the following 12 months he or she must retain shares with a value 12 months he or she must retain shares with a value employment granted after 1 January 2019, are subject to the following post-employment shareholding guidelines: Following employment, for the first 12 months following cessation, an Executive Director must retain shares with a value (at cessation) equal to 200% of base salary, and for the following 12 months he or she must retain shares with a value equal to 100% of base salary.
+The requirement does not apply to shares Executive Directors Under the new policy the post-employment shareholding requirements have been updated such that shares acquired from LTIP or deferred bonus awards granted after 1 January 2021 are subject to the following post-employment shareholding guidelines: Following employment, an Executive Director must retain for two years after cessation of employment, such of the relevant shares as have a value at cessation equal to the during employment guideline (i.e. 200% of salary); or in either case and if fewer, all of the relevant shares.
 The requirement does not apply to shares Executive Directors have purchased.